GraemeMalcolm/AI-102/instructions/03-monitor-cognitive-services.md

 Azure Cognitive Services can be a critical part of an overall application infrastructure.
 It's important to be able to monitor activity and get alerted to issues that may need attention.

-## Clone the repository for this course

-If you have not already done so, you must clone the code repository for this course:

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a `Git: Clone` command to clone the `https://github/com/GraemeMalcolm/AI-102` repository to a local folder.
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo.

 ## Provision a Cognitive Services resource

 If you don't already have on in your subscription, you'll need to provision a **Cognitive Services** resource.